Pali Proper Names

 - Māradhamma Sutta.

-The Buddha admonishes Rādha and says that
+The Buddha admonishes Rādha und says that

 desire for whatever is perishable, such as the body, etc., must be put away.